- Xiphos GitHub development website

-- Code availability, screenshots, release announcements, mailing lists, feature request and bug tracking.
+- Code availability, screenshots, release announcements, issue tracking.

 - The SWORD Project

-- Application framework, tools and texts for Bible study programs.
+- Application framework, tools and texts for Bible study programs, and mailing lists.
 Xiphos is based on SWORD and would not exist without it.

 - Sword Project Modules